 The technology of recombinant DNA has been made possible in part by extensive research on microorganisms during the last half-century.
 One important microorganism in recombinant DNA research is Escherichia coli, commonly referred to as E. coli.
 The biochemistry and genetics of E. coli are well known, and its DNA has been isolated and made to accept new genes.
-The DNA can then be forced into fresh E. coli cells and the bacteria will begin to produce the proteins specified by the foreign genes.
+The DNA can then be forced into fresh E. coli cells, and the bacteria will begin to produce the proteins specified by the foreign genes.
 Such altered bacteria are said to have been transformed.

 Knowledge about viruses has also aided the development of DNA technology.
 Viruses are fragments of nucleic acid surrounded by a protein coat.
-In some cases, viruses attack cells and replicate within the cells, thereby destroying them.
+Viruses attack cells and replicate within the cells, thereby destroying them.
 By attaching DNA to viruses, scientists use viruses to transport foreign DNA into cells and to connect it with the nucleic acid of the cells.

 Interest in recombinant DNA and biotechnology heightened considerably during the 1960s and 1970s with the discovery of restriction enzymes.
 These enzymes catalyze the opening of a DNA molecule at a “restricted” point, regardless of the source of the DNA.
-Figure 1 shows that a human DNA molecule is opened at a certain site by the restriction enzyme EcoRl (upper left), and the desired DNA fragment is isolated (lower left).
+Figure 11-1 shows that a human DNA molecule is opened at a certain site by the restriction enzyme EcoRI (upper left), and the desired DNA fragment is isolated (lower left).
 Plasmid DNA is treated with the same enzyme and opened.
 The DNA fragment is spliced into the plasmid to produce the recombinant DNA molecule.

 Figure 11-1 Construction of a recombinant DNA molecule.